 Websocket and HTTP/2 traffic

 Application Gateway provides native support for the WebSocket and HTTP/2 protocols.
 There's no user-configurable setting to selectively enable or disable WebSocket support.
-HTTP/2 support can be enabled using Azure PowerShell.

 The WebSocket and HTTP/2 protocols enable full duplex communication between a server and a client over a long running TCP connection.
 This allows for a more interactive communication between the web server and the client, which can be bidirectional without the need for polling as required in HTTP-based implementations.
 These protocols have low overhead, unlike HTTP, and can reuse the same TCP connection for multiple request/responses resulting in a more efficient utilization of resources.
 These protocols are designed to work over traditional HTTP ports of 80 and 443.